US STOCKS-S&P 500, Nasdaq fall as yields rally on hot labor market data

 By Sruthi Shankar and Shristi Achar A

-March 2 (Reuters) - The benchmark S&P 500 and the tech-heavy Nasdaq fell on Thursday as the 10-year Treasury yield surged above 4% following hotter-than-expected labor market data, while Tesla sank after it gave few details on its affordable electric vehicle.
+March 2 (Reuters) - The benchmark S&P 500 and the tech-heavy Nasdaq fell on Thursday as the 10-year Treasury yield held above 4% following hotter-than-expected labor market data, while strong results from software company Salesforce boosted the blue-chip Dow.

-The yield on 10-year Treasury notes US10YT=RR - the benchmark for global borrowing costs - raced further above the 4% level on Thursday to touch a fresh four-month high of 4.06%.
+The yield on 10-year Treasury notes US10YT=RR touched a fresh four-month high of 4.07% after data showed the number of Americans filing new unemployment claims fell again last week, pointing to sustained strength in the labor market.

-The two-year yield US2YT=RR, which best reflects short-term rate expectations,hit a fresh 15-year high at 4.93%.
+The two-year yield US2YT=RR, which best reflects short-term rate expectations, hit a fresh 15-year high at 4.91%.
 US/

 "It doesn't look like the jobs market is responding to higher rates.
 The unit labor cost is double the expectations because wages are up and productivity is down, so nothing is really working in favor of markets," said Jack Ablin, chief investment officer at Cresset Capital.